 A person suffering from Gout needs to take great care of his diet.
 He should take a diet that is low in purine and hence low in uric acid.
 It might not be able to cure the disease but it will definitely help to lower the uric acid levels in the body and also decrease the risk of frequent painful gout attacks.

-Before we move on to the actual Indian diet plan for gout , let us first see some useful tips that will help you in keeping gout away in the long run.
+Before we move on to the actual Indian diet plan for gout, let us first see some useful tips that will help you in keeping gout away in the long run.
 These tips will also help to reduce uric acid levels in the body.

 As mentioned earlier, obesity can increase the risk of contracting gout.
 Obesity leads to various other health problems.
 If you are overweight, it is advisable to reduce your calorie intake and get back in shape.
 Not only will it help to decrease the risk of gout but also reduce the stress on your joints and make you feel healthy.

-Keep a check on poultry, seafoods and meats –
+Keep a check on poultry, seafood, and meats:

 Avoid eating red meats and other organ and glandular meats such as kidney and liver since these contain high quantities of purines.
 Avoid eating sea foods such as sardines, mackerel, scallops, tuna fish, herring and anchovies.
 These can contribute to high uric acid levels in your blood.
-Decrease your intake of fatty poultry and any other high fat dairy products.
+Decrease your intake of fatty poultry as well as any other high-fat dairy products.

-Avoid eating processed foods such as white breads, cakes, pizzas, burgers, pastas, candies, artificially sweetened beverages and aerated drinks.
+Avoid eating processed foods such as white bread, cakes, pizzas, burgers, pasta, candies, artificially sweetened beverages as well as aerated drinks.
 Avoid eating foods that contain high fructose corn syrup.
-Eat whole grains, fresh fruits and vegetables which provide complex cabs to your body.
-Read – Indian foods rich in complex carbs .
+Eat whole grains, fresh fruits, and vegetables which provide complex cabs to your body.
+Read – Indian foods rich in complex carbs.

 Excessive intake of alcohol, especially beer has been associated with increased levels of uric acid in the blood.
 Not only does it increase the levels of uric acid, but also makes the body dehydrated.
 It is better to steer away from alcohol or take advice from your medical practitioner about the quantity of alcohol that is allowed to you.
 Read – Alcohol and weight loss.